QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 These parameters control:

-- what the size of segments of audio are when we break up a file for analysis
+- the size of the segments into which the audio file is split for analysis
-- how much overlap there between one segment and the next
+- the amount of overlap between consecutive segments
-- and whether or not the sample rate of the recording is converted
+- the sample rate at which the anlysis is performed

 For more information on these parameters see the <xref:AnalysisBase.AnalyzerConfig> page.

-They have good defaults set and you should not need to change them.
+Segment size and and overlap have good defaults set and you should not need to change them.
+The best value for sample rate will be analysis dependent.
+If this parameter is not defined, the audio segment will be up/down sampled to 22050 by default.

 <figure>